auromati/mu-sportradar-challenge/README.md

 ### ScoreboardData
 ```
-matchOrder: number -> order in which the match was added to the scoreboard.
+startOrder: number -> order in which the match was added to the scoreboard.
 The higher the number, the later it was added
-match: Match -> data from the match
+match: MatchData -> data from the match
 ```

-### Match
+### MatchData
 ```
 id: number -> id of the match
 homeTeam: TeamState -> state of the home team during the match